liamjbennett/blog/content/posts/2014-09-02-testing-puppet-with-beaker-pt-dot-3-testing-roles.md

 2. Interaction of multiple modules and profiles
-This is the big motivator - we want to test that and make sure that the combinations of profiles that we are applying work together and do not either break the catalog or operate in a non-idempotent way.
+This is the big motivator - we want to test that and make sure that the combinations of profiles that we are applying work together and do not either break the catalogue or operate in a non-idempotent way.
 We are also gaining the ability to test that updates in modules (many of which are external from the puppet forge) do not break our roles in any way.

 3. Postivie/Negative testing - do we clean up after ourselves if we remove something.